 A 2016 poll in the US found that:

-“There is a degree of skepticism about recycling.
-Those with uncertainty as to whether an item is recyclable number 26 percent, while 6 percent indicate they don’t believe that items they put in the recycling stream actually get recycled.
-Those in the 18-34 age group (33 percent) are more likely to say they are uncertain whether or not an item is recyclable versus people 35 years and older (22 percent).”
+“There is a degree of scepticism about recycling.
+Those with uncertainty as to whether an item is a recyclable number 26 per cent, while 6 per cent indicate they don’t believe that items they put in the recycling stream actually get recycled.
+Those in the 18-34 age group (33 per cent) are more likely to say they are uncertain whether or not an item is recyclable versus people 35 years and older (22 per cent).”

-In some way – you may expect an outcome like this as young people are questioning authority – and are getting news from alternative sources – rather than the official and traditional main stream media.
+In some way, you may expect an outcome like this as some young people are questioning authority and are getting news from alternative sources rather than the official and traditional mainstream media.

-However – recycling is vital – and future voters need to buy into the recycling efforts and commitment needed.
+However, recycling is vital.
+Future voters need to buy into the recycling efforts and commitment needed.

-To really change recycling outcomes in Australia – we need to invest in new infrastructure.
+Furthermore, to really change recycling outcomes in Australia, we need to invest in new infrastructure.